 COU RSE OBJECTIVES 1 Basics of Vibration in conditional monitoring.
 2 Techniques of vibration measurement and analysis.
 3 Fault diagnosis and some case studies for interpreting vibration measurement.
 4 Thermography and its applications in conditional monitoring 5 5 Oil and wear debris analysis and its properties.
-COURSE OUTCOMES Upon successful completion of the course, the student will be able to: Cognitive Level CO1 17.0 COI Explain the concepts of Vibration, SDOF and MDOF systems.
-K2 CO1 K2 K3 Analyze the vibrations using various techniques.
-CO2 Analyze the vibrations using various techniques.
-Interpret various faults in vibrations for diagnosis. К3 CO2 CO3 Analyze the vibrations using various techniques.
-Interpret various faults in vibrations for diagnosis.
-Inspect the equipment using thermography K3 K3
+COU RSE OUTCOMES Upon successful completion of the course, the student will be able to: Cognitive Level CO1 Explain the concepts of Vibration, SDOF and MDOF systems.
+K2 CO2 Analyze the vibrations using various techniques.
+K3 CO3 Interpret various faults in vibrations for diagnosis.
+K3 CO4 Inspect the equipment using thermography K3 CO5 Analyze various properties of oil and wear particles by condition monitoring K3